-Rarotonga, Cook Islands
+Rarotonga, Cook Islands Guide

 By Lucy Eglington

-The total population of the Cook Islands is about 18,000.
-90% of these live in the Southern group, with over 10,000 people living on Rarotonga alone.
+The total population of the Cook Islands is about 17,500.
+90% of these live in the Southern group, with over 14,000 people living on Rarotonga alone.
 Rarotonga and Aitutaki are the most visited islands, although all but two are accessible by air.

 Imagine a tropical idyll with glittering lagoons and lush high volcanic peaks.
-Fill the landscape with fruits, vegetables and flowers, and with relaxed, friendly Polynesians.
+Fill the landscape with fruits, vegetables, and flowers, and with relaxed, friendly Polynesians.
 Now pinch yourself.
 If you’re awake, you’re probably in Rarotonga.

 There is a high standard of living, aided by the fact that the Cook Islands are in free association with New Zealand.
-The islanders have automatic New Zealand residency, and many, particularly the younger generation, are lured to live and work there full time.
-There are more Cook Islanders living in New Zealand than in the Cooks themselves!
+The Islanders have an automatic New Zealand residency, and many, particularly the younger generation, are lured to live and work there full time.

 Please be a responsible traveler here — small island ecologies are delicate at the best of times.
-Rarotonga faces problems with waste disposal, land clearance, introduced species and over-fishing.
+Rarotonga faces problems with waste disposal, land clearance, introduced species, and over-fishing.
 Conservation schemes are in place and eco-tourism is increasingly popular, but these islands are so tiny (just 241 sq km in total) that they are incredibly vulnerable.

 WHEN TO GO